Boyan-MILANOV/ropium/README.md

 - **enum**, **z3-solver**, **barf v0.4.0**, and **prompt_toolkit** packages will be added automaticaly during installation

 - **ROPgadget** will also be installed automatically if you don't have it already.
 However, the currently available package on pypi is not up-to-date.
-Since ROPGenerator uses a late ROPgadget feature (*--dump* option) I recommend installing ROPgadget from the source at https://github.com/JonathanSalwan/ROPgadget.
-If you have trouble loading binaries with ROPGenerator ("Can not run 'ROPgadget --binary /your/binray --dump --all'" kind of error), definitely check if your ROPgadget is up-to-date ;)
+Therefore, it will be installed as "**ROPgadget4ROPGenerator**", a recent fork of ROPgadget.

 Getting started